pawelpavlov/pawelpavlov.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm dev based in Warsaw, Poland and I'll be writing mostly about JS here.
+Hi, I'm dev based in Warsaw, Poland and I will write here mostly about JS.